Creating and Editing Forms

 The fields in the first five sections, ‘Name’, ‘Contact Info’ ‘Custom Field’ ‘Page Sections’ and ‘Special Fields’ are listed ready for insertion.

 Some fields - like Name and Address - are fixed and cannot be edited.
 You may still wish to include these though to help users see clearly that they are entering data for the correct person.
 It will also make it easier to design the form to look similar to the paper version.
 For each of these fields, you can set formats by clicking their name.
 You can bold, italicise or underline.
 You can also choose to make the field read only or be required for entry.
-To add fields to the form, tick the boxes next to the names of the ones you want to add and click you ‘Add Elements to Form’ button.
+To add fields to the form, tick the boxes next to the names of the ones you want to add and click the ‘Add Elements to Form’ button.

 7. Adding data points to the Form